SalishSeaCast/SalishSeaCmd/docs/breaking_changes.rst

 Version 3.1
 ===========

-The following changes that were introduced in version 3.1 of the :kbd:`SalishSeaCmd` package are incompatible with earlier versions:
+The following changes that were introduced in version 3.1 of the ``SalishSeaCmd`` package are incompatible with earlier versions:

 * For NEMO-3.6 only,
   :ref:`LandProcessorElimination` configuration must now be done explicitly, in contrast to being automatic in version 3.0.
   This change is necessary to accommodate the fact that the MPI-LPE mapping changes with bathymetry, so it is necessary to specify the MPI-LPE mapping CSV file that corresponds to the bathymetry you are using in the run description YAML file.

-  The :kbd:`land processor elimination` key has moved from the top level of the YAML file (where it was previously only used with a value of :py:obj:`False` to disable land processor elimination) to the :kbd:`grid` section.
+  The ``land processor elimination`` key has moved from the top level of the YAML file (where it was previously only used with a value of :py:obj:`False` to disable land processor elimination) to the ``grid`` section.
-  The value associated with the :kbd:`land processor elimination` key is the path/filename of the MPI-LPE mapping CSV file to be used for the run.
+  The value associated with the ``land processor elimination`` key is the path/filename of the MPI-LPE mapping CSV file to be used for the run.

   Please see the YAML file :ref:`NEMO-3.6-Grid` docs for details.

 * For NEMO-3.6 only,
-  restart file paths/filenames are now specified in a new :kbd:`restart` section instead of in the :kbd:`forcing` section;
+  restart file paths/filenames are now specified in a new ``restart`` section instead of in the :kbd:`forcing` section;
   see :ref:`NEMO-3.6-Restart` for details.

 Version 3.0
 ===========

-The following change that was introduced in version 3.0 of the :kbd:`SalishSeaCmd` package is incompatible with earlier versions:
+The following change that was introduced in version 3.0 of the ``SalishSeaCmd`` package is incompatible with earlier versions:

-* The :kbd:`paths` section of the YAML run description file must now contain a :kbd:`NEMO code config` key, the value of which is the path to the :file:`CONFIG/` directory in the NEMO code tree.
+* The ``paths`` section of the YAML run description file must now contain a ``NEMO code config`` key, the value of which is the path to the :file:`CONFIG/` directory in the NEMO code tree.
-  An absolute path is required because the path is used in both the current directory and the temporary run directory created in the :kbd:`runs directory`.
+  An absolute path is required because the path is used in both the current directory and the temporary run directory created in the ``runs directory``.
-  The path may contain :kbd:`~` or :envvar:`$HOME` as alternative spellings of the user's home directory, and :envvar:`$USER` as an alternative spelling of the user's userid.
+  The path may contain ``~`` or :envvar:`$HOME` as alternative spellings of the user's home directory, and :envvar:`$USER` as an alternative spelling of the user's userid.
   Examples: